Four-stroke engine: Valve train

 The valves are typically operated by a camshaft rotating at half the speed of the crankshaft.
-It has a series of cams along its length, each designed to open a valve during the appropriate part of an intake or exhaust stroke.
-A tappet between valve and cam is a contact surface on which the cam slides to open the valve.
+It has one or more camshafts along its length, each designed to open one or more valves during the appropriate part of an intake or exhaust stroke.
+A tappet or rocker arm between the valve and the cam is the surface on which the cam pushes on to open the valve.
 Many engines use one or more camshafts "above" a row (or each row) of cylinders, as in the illustration, in which each cam directly actuates a valve through a flat tappet.
 In other engine designs the camshaft is in the crankcase, in which case each cam usually contacts a push rod, which contacts a rocker arm that opens a valve, or in case of a flathead engine a push rod is not necessary.
 The overhead cam design typically allows higher engine speeds because it provides the most direct path between cam and valve.